Femicide in Mexico: 2020

-2020 saw an increase in femicides; in the first seven months of 2020, reports suggested 2,000 femicides had occurred.
-Mexico is considered one of the countries with more femicides in Latin America and the world, among the most dangerous states is the State of Mexico, especially for one of its municipalities: Ecatepec, since in this state 84 murders were reported in the first months of the year.
+In 2020, femicides increased significantly.
+During the first seven months of the year, reports indicated that approximately 2,000 femicides had occurred.
+Mexico is considered one of the countries with the highest number of femicides in Latin America and globally.
+Among the most dangerous regions is the State of Mexico—particularly the municipality of Ecatepec—where 84 murders were reported in the early months of the year.